Project Setup

 The first argument is the package directory to build.
 Additionally, there is some optional

-to immediately execute the program after compilation (equivalent to odin run
+arguments: use run to immediately execute the program after compilation (equivalent to odin run), or specify release to generate an optimized build.

 Visual Studio Code Tasks